Connect with us

 UMMC spokesperson Marc Rolph said the hospital had “no comment” on Chaney’s allegation that UMMC is violating state law.

 Federal law required UMMC to continue honoring in-network rates for certain patients for a 90-day period after it went out of network, but that “continuity of care” grace period expired on July 1.
-Since then, with rare genetic conditions and transplant patients have been forced to seek their care out of state or switch to another insurer
+Since then, children with rare genetic conditions and transplant patients have been forced to seek their care out of state or switch to another insurer

 Chaney has also previously alleged that without UMMC in its network, Blue Cross is violating network adequacy requirements.
 There are a litany of specialty services UMMC provides, such as its children’s cancer care program and transplant programs, that can’t be found anywhere else in the state.
 State law requires that Blue Cross customers have reasonable access to these services if the services are covered by their insurance plan.